vvuk/eddy-ng/README.md

 This is a standalone `eddy-ng` repository, intended to be integrated into your own Klipper installation.

+## Support

+Questions?
+Come ask on the [Sovol Printers Discord](https://discord.gg/djhnkDR2JN) in the [eddy-ng forum](https://discord.com/channels/788873913953157131/1336451592752464023) (You must join the server first before that link will work -- there's nothing Sovol specific in eddy-ng, but that's where this started out at!)

 ## Installation

 1. Clone this repository: